Al Coleman: Early years

 Coleman was born in 1944 in Gulfport, Mississippi, and attended Jim Hill High School in Jackson, Mississippi.
 He played college football for the Jackson State and Tennessee State.

 Professional football

-He was drafted by the Minnesota Vikings in the fourth round (87th overall pick) of the 1967 NFL Draft.
+He was selected by the Minnesota Vikings in the fourth round (87th overall pick) of the 1967 NFL/AFL draft.
 He appeared in only two games for the Vikings and spent the next two seasons in the minor leagues with the Des Moines Warriors and Charleston Rockets.
 In 1969, he signed with the Cincinnati Bengals and appeared in 29 games for the club, including 19 starts, from 1969 to 1971.
 He concluded his career playing for the Philadelphia Eagles, appearing in 26 games during the 1972 and 1973 seasons.